RanFang66/dataStructsAndAlgorithm/README.md

 the implimentation of stack ADT.

 ## queue
-the implementatiion of queue ADT.
+the implementation of queue ADT.

 ## tree
 ### binary tree